AlinaBrode/am_lang/docs/plans.md

 * scroll for vocabulary popup
 * for nav bar: small font for narrow screens
 * take an entry from pdf with armenian-expat community, make a move
+* Use vite-plugin-ssg or vite-plugin-prerender
+* explore ways of making interactive js insets
+  * show our small projects in place: code + run result
+  * interaction: past code -> view results